KrishanBhasin/security-advice/index.md

 Limit apps' permissions to the minimum possible.
 If an app asks for lots of unexplained permissions, uninstall it (do you really want a flashlight app that needs access to your camera, messages & contacts?)

 Make sure you have at least a 4-digit key code or passphrase (6 digits is better; the number of possible codes goes from 10,000 to 1,000,000!)
-Avoid using dates in your passphrase.
+Avoid using dates in your passcode.

 ### iPhone